It is said that traditional cultures almost exclusively soaked or sprouted their grains before baking with them.

 It’s awfully ironic that when we pat ourselves on the backs for eating more whole grains over white flour, we’re opening ourselves up to another problem.

-This process of soaking begins to pre-digest the grains, including breaking down complex starches and tannins that can irritate your stomach, as well as beginning to break down proteins like gluten.
+This process of soaking begins to predigest the grains and begins to break down proteins like gluten, including complex starches and tannins that can irritate your stomach.
 For some, this reduces gluten sensitivity.

 We can add all we want of antioxidant-rich berries, flaxseed, and coconut oil, but if it isn’t absorbed, it’s all a waste of money and time.